hansaniperera/Rental-Management/README.md

 counts and user preference.The application is built with SQLite as the database, since it is lightweight and easy to set up as this is a simple application.

+### Note: Initial Cars and Company_Codes added to database when initializing
+(Company code : XYZ, BCD, ABC) - No functionality to add this from app to keep the security.

 ## Table of Contents
 1. Installation
 2. Configuration